MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/5-coupon-service-design.md

 ## Domain design model

-The :::no-loc text="eShopOnContainers"::: app uses Domain-Driven Design (DDD), a design pattern that makes the code structure and language, including class names, methods, and variables, match the business domain.
+The :::no-loc text="eShopOnContainers"::: app uses Domain-Driven Design (DDD), a design pattern where the code structure and language, including class names, methods, and variables, match the business domain.
 The DDD pattern describes independent problem areas as bounded contexts, and emphasizes a common language to describe these problems.

 Determining where to draw the domain boundaries is an essential task when designing and defining a microservices-based solution.
 For each bounded context, you must identify and define the entities, value objects, and aggregates that model your domain.